NetBSD: Portability

 NetBSD's portability is aided by the use of hardware abstraction layer interfaces for low-level hardware access such as bus input/output or DMA.
-Using this portability layer, device drivers can be split into "machine-independent" and "machine-dependent" components.
+Using this portability layer, device drivers can be split into "machine-independent" (MI) and "machine-dependent" (MD) components.
 This makes a single driver easily usable on several platforms by hiding hardware access details, and reduces the work to port it to a new system.

 This permits a particular device driver for a PCI card to work without modifications, whether it is in a PCI slot on an IA-32, Alpha, PowerPC, SPARC, or other architecture with a PCI bus.
-Also, a single driver for a specific device can operate via several different buses, like ISA, PCI, or PC Card.
+Moreover, a single driver for a specific device can operate via several different buses, such as ISA, PCI, or PC Card.

 This platform independence aids the development of embedded systems, particularly since NetBSD 1.6, when the entire toolchain of compilers, assemblers, linkers, and other tools fully support cross-compiling.

 In 2005, as a demonstration of NetBSD's portability and suitability for embedded applications, Technologic Systems, a vendor of embedded systems hardware, designed and demonstrated a NetBSD-powered kitchen toaster.

-Commercial ports to embedded platforms, including the AMD Geode LX800, Freescale PowerQUICC processors, Marvell Orion, AMCC 405 family of PowerPC processors, Intel XScale IOP and IXP series, were available from and supported by Wasabi Systems.
+Commercial ports to embedded platforms were available from and supported by Wasabi Systems, including platforms such as the AMD Geode LX800, Freescale PowerQUICC processors, Marvell Orion, AMCC 405 family of PowerPC processors, and the Intel XScale IOP and IXP series.

 Portable build framework

 The NetBSD cross-compiling framework (also known as "build.sh") lets a developer build a complete NetBSD system for an architecture from a more powerful system of different architecture (cross-compiling), including on a different operating system (the framework supports most POSIX-compliant systems).
 Several embedded systems using NetBSD have required no additional software development other than toolchain and target rehost.

+As of 2017, NetBSD had reached fully reproducible builds on amd64 and SPARC64.
+The build.sh -P flag handles reproducible builds automatically.

 The pkgsrc packages collection

 NetBSD features pkgsrc (short for "package source"), a framework for building and managing third-party application software packages.
-The pkgsrc collection consists of more than 20,000 packages as of September 2025.
-Building and installing packages such as KDE, GNOME, the Apache HTTP Server or Perl is performed through the use of a system of makefiles.
+The pkgsrc collection consists of more than 29,000 packages as of September 2025.
+Building and installing packages such as Lumina, KDE, GNOME, the Apache HTTP Server or Perl is performed through the use of a system of makefiles.
 This can automatically fetch the source code, unpack, patch, configure, build and install the package such that it can be removed again later.
 An alternative to compiling from source is to use a precompiled binary package.
-In either case, any prerequisites/dependencies will be installed automatically by the package system, without need for manual intervention.
+In either case, any prerequisites or dependencies will be installed automatically by the package system, without need for manual intervention.